-Áron, combining classical documentary style with the newest photography trends and fields, brings to life something completely unique and personal with special spices.
+Áron, combining classical documentary style with the newest photography trends and fields, brings to life something wholly unique and personal with special spices.

 ” I think I have to think for a few more decades to come up with a more proper conclusion.”